hob’art: Current Exhibit

 For the latest on what’s happening at hob’art visit News and Events

-Five distinct visions blend together forming a stunning display of glass, painting, photography and sculpture.
-The works seem to quietly fuse together and gently explode apart in a complex pattern.
-The individual pieces stand alone and are powerful testaments of skill, passion and vision.
+Four distinct visions blend together to form a dramatic display of painting, drawing, collages and digital photography.
+These works of art seem to coalesce and break apart in a complex pattern.
+The individual pieces stand alone and are powerful testaments of skill, passion and perception.

 All photographs are courtesy of the artists.